 6. Record Your All-Hands Meeting

 Recording every single all-hands meeting and storing them in your internal knowledge base gives any employees who were out of the office or who want to reference one later access to them.
 Fortunately, with Tettra, you can embed your Wistia-hosted videos onto wiki pages.
-From there, you can create a folder of all of your all-hands meetings.
+From there, you can create a category or subcategory of all of your all-hands meetings.

-You should also consider storing every meeting’s slide deck in these folders.
+You should also consider storing every meeting’s slide deck in these categories/subcategories.
 Using Tettra, you can embed your Google Slides and Prezi presentations onto each wiki page.